 - Melt a portion of paraffin wax in sauce pan.
 If you desire to color the wax, add coloring and stir with a chopstick or skewer to combine.
 Pour wax into muffin tin to fill ¾ inches deep.
 Set aside to begin to harden.

 - Set out wax paper adequate for the amount of pine cones you wish to dip to have room to dry without overlapping.
 Dip pine cones separately in the melted wax, covering all sides.
 Using tongs lift pine cones out of wax, allowing extra wax to drip into pan before setting them on the wax paper to dry.

 - Wax base in the muffin tins will harden from the outside in.
 As the wax is beginning to set but top is still liquid, place a pine cone base into the muffin tin of wax so it will attach to the base.
-Allow to side several hours or overnight to fully harden.
+Allow to sit several hours or overnight to fully harden.
 Once fully hardened pine cones will lift easily out of muffin tin and are ready for use.

-- Making Placecards: Print, stamp or handwrite names onto a piece of cardstock.
+- Making Placecards: Print, stamp or hand-write names onto a piece of cardstock.
 Cut out with pinking shears, adorn with stickers or stamps and place on top of firestarter.